 A good stage monitor should not have any hum, disruptions, clicks, buzzes or any noise.
 When it comes to quality of sound specifications, a good monitor needs a sturdy, punchy bass.
 Bass tend to linger around the room, hence the monitors need to be able to vanquish that.

-Lastly, the sound from the monitors should be gentle to the ears.
+Lastly, the sound from the monitors should be gentle to the ears – click here to find out if ear monitors damage hearing.
 Clarity of sound can be sought and achieved without having to rip out your ears.
 Treating the monitor sound is also something that you should take into consideration.
 By treating the sound, you end up compressing some stand -alone channels, and this aids in enhancing the fullness of sound.